Martinho de Portugal: Representatives in the Archdiocese

 Recognizing that his absence could jeopardize the normal function of the archdiocese, Martinho sent the Bishop of Rociona, D. Ambrósio Brandão, to Madeira, in 1538, accompanied by two visitors, Jordão Jorge and Álvaro Dias, “chaplain, familiar and continuous dinner of the Most Illustrious and Reverend Lord D. Martinho de Portugal”.

 Shortly after arriving to Madeira, D. Ambrósio neglected the tasks that were assigned to him, performing ordinations all over the Island in the second half of the year and, having finished his duties, he returned to mainland Portugal.
 The same did not happen with the visitors, who remained until the following year, also visiting the parishes and taking steps to correct the non-conformities they encountered.
 The performance of the visitors was not well received by the Madeiran faithful, historical sources affirm that they “carried out their office throughout the island, not with that kindness in which the Bishopric was created, but rather with much rigour and harshness”, reason why they were “disliked” by the population.

-Ecclesiastical Inspections
+Ecclesiastical inspections

-During the time of their stay, the visitors appointed by Martinho de Portugal reported the following non-conformities and threatened those who practised them with excomunication: speaking during masses, singing, dancing and sleeping in church.
+During the time of their stay, the visitors appointed by Martinho de Portugal reported the following non-conformities and threatened those who practised them with excommunication: speaking during masses, singing, dancing and sleeping in church.

 As for the Madeiran clergy the visitors appointed by Martinho were expected to persevere in teaching doctrine to the faithful, to be vigilant in relation to unmarried couples and to those who married illegally, to ring the bell three times a day, to be concerned with cleaning the altars and vestments.